Chicago Dizziness and Hearing is a customer service organization.

 Shield of Illinois.
 After this, it is Medicare.
 We ask "self-pay" patients to pay at the time of service.
 Self-pay charges are set at the usual and customary

 level for Chicago Illinois.
-Insurances that we are not contracted with, including most HMO's are treated as "self-pay".
-Self-pay status is also used for patients carryiing insurances that have historically never paid CDH for its work.
-We will provide you an invoice to submit to your insurance.
+Insurances that we are not contracted with, including most HMO's and Public Aid are treated as "self-pay".
+Self-pay status is also used for patients carrying insurances that have historically never paid CDH for its work.
+On request, we will provide an invoice to submit to your insurance.
 We accept most credit cards.

 If you have questions about our billing, please call us and ask for the billing

 We have contracts with some managed care companies through our contracting organization (NHC - Northwestern